baoshan/user-management-api/README.md

 This Express.js app sets up 8 API endpoints for user management.

 - Some endpoints require authentication.
-- Some endpoints also require authentication as an administrator.
+- Some endpoints require authentication as an administrator.

 | # | Method | Route | Purpose | Auth? | Admin? |
 |:--|:--|:--|:--|:--|:--|